TECOLOGYxyz/FlowerTracking/text/ManuscriptDraft.md

 #
 ## The image series and flower annotations
 Images were collected throughout the full growing season.
-For this study, we limited the 1-hr interval image-series to the flowering season and randomly randomly sampled images from each series.
+While the original time-lapse frequency was higher, the basis for this study was 1-hr interval sereis.
+We limited the 1-hr interval image-series to the flowering season and randomly randomly sampled images from each series.
 The number of images for each series after sampling is given in table 1.
-All flowers in these images were manually annotated using the rectangular bounding box tool in the VIA VGG annotation software [@dutta2019] and each individual flower was assigned a unique ID.
+All flowers in each of these images were manually annotated using the rectangular bounding box tool in the VIA VGG annotation software [@dutta2019] and each individual flower was assigned a unique ID.
 These annotations constitute our ground truth tracks.
 The series varied substantially in the number of flowers they contained (table 1).
 Figure 1 show annotated example images from three series (xxx) at different times during the flowering season (TO-DO).

 **Table 1:** Number of images and number of flowers for each of the five time-lapse image-series.